Entangling distant systems via universal nonadiabatic passage: General framework

 For eligible $k$'s, Eq.~(\ref{element}) can be reduced to

 One can immediately find the solution:

-When $\{k\}=\{1,2,\cdots,K\}$, $H_{\rm rot}(t)$ is fully diagonalized, i.e., all the ancillary bases can satisfy the von Neumann equation~(\ref{von}) under a common parametric setting.
-Consequently, Eqs.~(\ref{Sch}), (\ref{element}), and (\ref{Hamrot}) give rise to a full-rank nonadiabatic evolution operator for the system:
+When $\{k\}=\{1,2,\cdots,K\}$, $H_{\rm rot}(t)$ is fully diagonalized, i.e., all the projection operators can satisfy the von Neumann equation~(\ref{von}) under a common parametric setting.
+Consequently, Eqs.~(\ref{Sch}), (\ref{element}), and (\ref{Hamrot}) give rise to a full-rank evolution operator for the system:

 with the generated phase $f_k(t)$ in Eq.~(\ref{cmk}).
-In this ideal case, the system can be steered along arbitrary one of the ancillary bases, $|\mu_k(0)\rangle\rightarrow|\mu_k(t)\rangle$, with no transition among them during the whole evolution.
+In this ideal case, the system can be steered along any ancillary basis state, $|\mu_k(0)\rangle\rightarrow|\mu_k(t)\rangle$, with no transition to others during the whole evolution.

 A trivial solution to the von Neumann equation~(\ref{von}) is the time-independent dark state, i.e., $|\mu_k(t)\rangle\Rightarrow|\mu_k\rangle$, leading to a null result on both sides of Eq.~(\ref{von}) due to $H(t)|\mu_k\rangle=0$.
-If $|\mu_k(t)\rangle$ are empowered with a slowly-varying (adiabatic) time-dependence, i.e., $d\Pi_k(t)/dt\approx0$, these seemingly useless states support the stimulated Raman adiabatic passage~\cite{Vitanov2017Stimulated,Guery2019Shortcuts}, that could be regarded as an approximate solution to Eq.~(\ref{von}).
-In Eq.~(\ref{Hamrot}), the nontrivial ancillary bases $|\mu_k(t)\rangle$ and the to-be-diagonalized Hamiltonian $H_{\rm rot}$ are mutually dependent on each other.
-The implicit connection between the system Hamiltonian $H(t)$ and $|\mu_k(t)\rangle$ in the von Neumann equation~(\ref{von}) remains obscure until the ancillary bases are explicitly determined.
-Then we are motivated to provide a symmetric formulation about the completed and orthonormal ancillary bases.
+If $|\mu_k(t)\rangle$'s are empowered with a slowly varying (adiabatic) time dependence, i.e., $d\Pi_k(t)/dt\approx0$, these seemingly useless states can support the stimulated Raman adiabatic passage~\cite{Vitanov2017Stimulated,Guery2019Shortcuts}, that could be regarded as an approximate solution to Eq.~(\ref{von}).
+In Eq.~(\ref{Hamrot}), the time-dependent $|\mu_k(t)\rangle$ and the to-be-diagonalized Hamiltonian $H_{\rm rot}(t)$ are mutually dependent on each other.
+The implicit connection between the system Hamiltonian $H(t)$ and the basis state $|\mu_k(t)\rangle$ in the von Neumann equation~(\ref{von}) remains obscure until $|\mu_k(t)\rangle$ is explicitly determined.
+Then we are motivated to provide an explicit formulation about these completed and orthonormal ancillary bases.